Matt0550/TagEveryoneTelegramBot/README.md

 - `/everyone` - Send a message to all in the list
 - `/all` - Send a message to all in the list
 - `/help` - Show help message
+- `/status` - Show the bot status and uptime
+- `/list` - Show the Everyone's list without mention

 Instead of the command `/everyone` or `/all`, you can use `@everyone` or `@all`
 ## Installation - Self-Host